 Karnataka SSLC Board Science Syllabus for SSLC (Class 10) enables students to get a gist of the course goals with just a glance.
 This Karnataka Board Class 10 syllabus is a great tool for students to understand the weightage of each chapter.
 Additionally, it helps them understand the course goals and expectations too.

-For Class 10 students, Science is one of the major subjects like Maths.
-The subject of Science allows students to explore their world and discover new things.
+For Class 10 students, Science is one of the major subjects.
+The subject allows students to explore their world and discover new things.
 It is also an active subject, containing activities such as hands-on labs and experiments.
 Science is an important part of the foundation for education for all children.
-Karnataka Syllabus 2020 for SSLC will be coming soon once the official board releases the syllabus for the upcoming academic session.
+Read on to find the Karnataka Board syllabus for Science.

 Introduction to Karnataka SSLC Science Syllabus: